 The TRUE Original sneaker is built on a one-piece barefoot rubber tread system that mimics traditional barefoot movement, and a zero-drop, ultra-flexible sole that eliminates the unnaturally raised heel found in most golf shoes, making you feel closer to the ground.
-If you've had a hard time finding a shoe that is tailored as closely as possible to a natural foot position, then we have finally found what you were looking for.
-See the graphic below:
+If you’ve had a hard time finding a shoe that is tailored as closely as possible to a natural foot position, then we have finally found what you were looking for.
+See the graphic below

-The spikeless TRUE Original is designed so stylishly and comfortably it can also be worn to the office or on a date, without having to change shoes for a quick game afterwards.
+The spikeless TRUE Original is designed so stylishly and comfortably it can also be worn to the office or on a date, without having to change shoes for a quick game afterward.
 How about that level of efficiency in time management!

 As a deal sweetener, it comes with an excellent 2-year waterproof guarantee and 5 color variations, allowing for an all-weather experience in the style you want.
-With the TRUE Original sneakers, TRUE Linkswear proves that it is a company that believes golfers should be able to walk the course comfortably and without any pain.
+With the TRUE Original sneakers, TRUE Linkswear proves that it is a company that believes players should be able to walk the course comfortably and without any pain.
 With an emphasis on comfort and style, you probably will not feel the impact of your flat feet anymore!

 Best Golf Shoe for Bunions

 Having a bump on your toe in the form of a bunion can be painful.
 What is worse, the pain often increases when you have to pivot your grip foot during your swing.
-Definitely something that could ruin your great day out with friends on the course.
+Definitely, something that could ruin your great day out with friends on the course.

 The wide toe box allows more room for your big toe and the leather for your shoe to gradually mold to the bunion’s shape.